viktech/Writing/SynPuzzleOne.md

 Hello, Syn.
-Would you like to play a game?
+I want to play a game.

 A great information security professional will have a good sense of context and meta-analysis.